 To Microwave Artichokes

 - Trim the artichokes before you cook them.
 At minimum cut off any browned or dried ends of the stems.
 Then be kind to your diners and use scissors to snip off the thorny ends of the leaves.

 - Put the trimmed artichokes in a microwave-proof dish.
 Add about 1/4-inch of water to the dish and cover with a tight-fitting microwave-proof lid.
 The tight-fitting part is very important because it's the steam from the hot water that will help keep the artichokes from drying out and turning tough in the heat created by the microwaves.

 - Microwave the artichoke(s) on high power for 4 minutes.
-Let the chokes sit for another 4 minutes still covered (I like to leave them sitting, covered, in a closed microwave).
+Let the chokes sit for another 4 minutes still covered (leave them sitting, covered, in a closed microwave).
 Check for doneness by pulling a leaf from close to the center of the leaves.
 If the leaf comes out easily, the artichokes are done; if there is resistance, continue cooking.
 If the artichokes aren't done, continue microwaving them for a minute at a time (letting them sit for an equal amount of time after each session) until a leaf removes easily and the flesh is tender.

 To Serve Cooked Artichokes